, ,

-The U.S. small business economy is undergoing a fundamental shift, driven by Millennial leadership, physical expansion, and digital convenience.
+The U.S. micro-business economy, those with five or fewer employees, is undergoing a fundamental shift, driven by Millennial leadership, physical expansion, and digital convenience.
 This transformation means that fewer businesses are operating from home and new insurance buying habits are quickly changing the commercial landscape.

 This change didn’t happen overnight.
 It’s been growing steadily as more small businesses mature and expand.
 But this move from informal setups to more established operations, and evolving buying behaviors, creates new risks, as well as new opportunities for these small businesses.

-These findings come from Simply Business’s Annual U.S. Small Business Insurance Report, which compares results from 2024 and 2025, to show how millennial demographics, workplace behaviors, and insurance purchasing habits are transforming the U.S. small business market.
+These findings come from Simply Business’s Annual U.S. Micro-Business Insurance Study, which surveyed over 2,000 U.S. micro-businesses to show how millennial demographics, workplace behaviors, and insurance purchasing habits are transforming this specific segment of the market.

 That mindset is reshaping how small business owners purchase insurance.
 In fact, half of them now buy coverage online, marking a major shift in behavior that mirrors how this generation manages the rest of their business, and daily life: online, fast, and on their own terms.
 For insurers and agents, this isn’t a passing trend.
 It’s a new standard.